fundamentaldatum/Data-Science-Portfolio/README.md

 # Portfolio
-Data science projects developed in Python.
+Data science projects developed in Python using Jupyter Notebook.